b3nzuk3/passwordLocker/README.md

 ## Known Bugs
 The site might have an update in the near future but as for now no challenges.
 ## Technologies Used
-1.HTML
-2.CSS
-3.typeScript
+python3.10

-The site was accomplished by incoperating the three languanges.
+this site was accomplished by purely incoperating python programming language

-HTML - for the text content or anything written and visible to the user.
-CSS - for all the styling and beautiful colors displayed to the user. typeSCript - majority of the technology used is typeScript which is very usefull and easy to work with when making angular applicatons.

 ## Support and contact details
-I've linked any and all means of communications at my second website which is about me.
+I've linked any and all means of communications at [my Omega website](https://b3nzuk3.github.io/omega-phase1/) which is about me.

+### License
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.